Nathan Healy

 Key Takeaways

-• Bend gets over 300 sunny days a year, making it one of Oregon’s best cities for solar — and a smart way to reduce rising electricity bills.
+• Bend gets over 300 sunny days a year, making it one of the best cities in the Pacific Northwest for solar panel production.

 05